7 Budget-Friendly Spring Projects For Your Home

 If you’ve been thinking about installing a ceiling fan – or just cleaning and rebalancing the ones you already have – spring is the perfect opportunity.
 A clean, working fan will help keep your family cool all summer long and help reduce your A/C costs, too.

-You can also use this time to check for drafts and poor seals in your home, especially around windows, as well as check your insulation.
-This will also serve to reduce your cooling expenses in the hot months to come.
-(Checking your home’s airflow and insulation quality should make the list when it comes to winter home improvement ideas, too!)
+When it comes to de-winterizing your home, you can also use this time to check for drafts and poor seals in your home, especially around windows.
+Checking your insulation will serve to reduce your cooling expenses in the hot months to come.

 Celebrate this fun season by swapping out various textiles for bright colors and happy patterns.